THE PREMIER MARKETPLACE FOR REAL GEMS

 Various cultures purport that alexandrite changes colors to warn its wearer of danger.
 Chinese interpretations connect alexandrite to blood, believing the stone could make the circulatory system work better.
 Taking a cue from the Greek’s view on amethyst, Hindus saw alexandrite as a cure for drunkenness.

-Speaking of cures, what are the metaphysical properties of alexandrite?
+Speaking of cures, what are the healing properties of alexandrite?

 alexandrite in heart shape